What is PDPL?

 The three categories are as follows:

-- For disclosing sensitive personal information: up to SAR 3 million (approx. $798,000) and/or imprisonment for 2 years;
+- For disclosing sensitive personal information: up to SAR 3 million (approx. $798,000) and/or imprisonment for 2 years.
+In case of repeated violation, the fine penalty can be doubled "even if it results in exceeding its maximum limit, provided that it does not exceed double this limit;"

 As you can see above, PDPL differs from other major privacy regulations as it imposes criminal liability for certain infractions.
 For repeated violations the fines may be increased up to double the maximums.